Misinformation: Causes

 Historically, people have relied on journalists and other information professionals to relay facts.
 As the number and variety of information sources has increased, it has become more challenging for the general public to assess their credibility.
 This growth of consumer choice when it comes to news media allows the consumer to choose a news source that may align with their biases, which consequently increases the likelihood that they are misinformed.
-47% of Americans reported social media as their main news source in 2017 as opposed to traditional news sources.
+In 2017, 67% of US adults reported obtaining at least some of their news from social media, although many respondents also referenced traditional news sources.
 Polling shows that Americans trust mass media at record-low rates, and that US young adults place similar levels of trust in information from social media and from national news organizations.
 The pace of the 24 hour news cycle does not always allow for adequate fact-checking, potentially leading to the spread of misinformation.
 Further, the distinction between opinion and reporting can be unclear to viewers or readers.

 Sources of misinformation can appear highly convincing and similar to trusted legitimate sources.
 For example, misinformation cited with hyperlinks has been found to increase readers' trust.
 Trust is even higher when these hyperlinks are to scientific journals, and higher still when readers do not click on the sources to investigate for themselves.
 Research has also shown that the presence of relevant images alongside incorrect statements increases both their believability and shareability, even if the images do not actually provide evidence for the statements.
 For example, a false statement about macadamia nuts accompanied by an image of a bowl of macadamia nuts tends to be rated as more believable than the same statement without an image.

 The translation of scientific research into popular reporting can also lead to confusion if it flattens nuance, sensationalizes the findings, or places too much emphasis on weaker levels of evidence.
 For instance, researchers have found that newspapers are more likely than scientific journals to cover observational studies and studies with weaker methodologies.
 Dramatic headlines may gain readers' attention, but they do not always accurately reflect scientific findings.